Open your ears.

 Sonic Innovations, conceived and curated by sound artist Stephan Moore, continues to expand Caramoor’s programming with an annual exhibition of sound art, commissioned from artists working with sonic materials but outside the traditional modes of concert music.
 Since the groundbreaking exhibition In the Garden of Sonic Delights in 2014 (winner of ArtsWestchester’s Innovation Award), Caramoor has included sound art as part of its world-class programming, taking advantage of the historic grounds as a site for multiple works.
 Each artist has drawn inspiration from their chosen location, creating work that is mindful of the natural and human-made sounds and systems already present in the environment, while engaging each site’s unique characteristics, be they acoustic, historic, architectural, or natural.

-Open during Box Office hours and on concert days this summer beginning June 17.
+Open during Box Office hours and on concert days through November 2017.

-Deupree is an accomplished sound artist whose recordings, rich with abstract atmospherics, have appeared on numerous record labels, and well as in site-specific installations at such institutions as the ICC (Tokyo, Japan) and the Yamaguchi Center for Arts and Media (Yamaguchi, Japan).
+Deupree is an accomplished sound artist whose recordings, rich with abstract atmospherics, have appeared on numerous record labels, as well as in site-specific installations at such institutions as the ICC (Tokyo, Japan) and the Yamaguchi Center for Arts and Media (Yamaguchi, Japan).
 He started out, in the 1990s, making new noises that edged outward toward the fringes of techno, and in time he found his own path to follow.
 His music today emphasizes a hybrid of natural sounds and technological mediation.
 It’s marked by a deep attention to stillness, to an almost desperate near-silence.
-His passion for the studio as a recording instrument is paramount in his work, but there is no hint of digital idolatry.
-If anything, his music shows a marked attention to the aesthetics of error and the imperfect beauty of nature, to the short circuits not only in technological systems but in human perception.

 And though there is an aura of insularity to Depuree’s work, he is a prolific collaborator, having collaborated with the likes of Ryuichi Sakamoto, David Sylvian, Stephan Mathieu, Stephen Vitiello, Christopher Willits, Kenneth Kirschner, Frank Bretschneider, Richard Chartier, Savvas Ysatis, Tetsu Inoue and others.